y04/medzak.pl/.github/README.md

 ## About
-Minimalistic landing page for local business point of sale with contact data and location map.
+Minimalistic landing page with contact data and location map for local business point of sale.

 ## Features
-List of features:
+- Responsive design
 - Mobile first rendering
-- Responsive design
 - Pure HTML and CSS
 - No JavaScript
 - No Frameworks